-CHRONIC: Chronic inhalation of this product may cause chronic inflammation of upper respiratory tract or bronchitis.
-Repeated skin contact with this product may cause dermatitis (dry, red skin).
+CHRONIC: Repeated skin contact with this product may cause dermatitis (dry, red, scaly skin).
+The Linseed Oil component of this product may be a skin sensitizer; subsequent exposure to very small amounts may cause allergic reaction in susceptible individuals.
 See Section 11 (Toxicology Information) for additional data.